Australia’s voluntary industry phase out of plastic microbeads in ‘rinse-off’ cosmetics, personal care and cleaning products

 The initial baseline report identified that broader industry outreach was needed in Australia for companies using solid plastic microbeads beyond their conventional usage, such as in heavy-duty hand soaps.
 Accord commenced this outreach in September 2017.

 Also, worth noting are the latest scientific reports showing plastic microbeads to be less significant environmentally than some other microplastics, such as synthetic clothing microfibres.
 Accord believes it is time for environment policy attention to shift gears and give similar attention to the other sources of marine plastic pollution.
+For more information, see the microplastic litter infographic.

 *The Meeting of Environment Ministers (MEM) includes the Federal Environment Minister and the environment ministers from each state and territory government.